PythonPieMan/freedom-language-exploration/README.md

   <img src="images/colonialgoodsexchange.png" width="440" alt="Colonial Goods Exchange">
 </p>

 Though I've worked with it before, my day-to-day role currently does not use much Python, so I figured this would be a perfect first foray into vibe-coding.
 For this project, I used a combination of Gemini 3 and Claude Sonnet 4.6.
+The idea was fairly straight-forward.
+I wanted to plot freedom index as the independent variable against primary language complexity as the independent variable to support my hypothesis.